-A decade of accommodative fiscal and monetary policy, of generous returns for equity and real estate investors and clear forward and supportive guidance by central banks appears to be over.
+A decade of accommodative fiscal and monetary policy, of generous returns for equity and real estate investors and clear forward and supportive guidance by central banks is over.

-Investor interest in private market alternatives is near all-time highs, reflecting sustained demand for strategies offering income stability, downside capital protection and protection against rising rates.1
+Investor interest in private market alternatives is near all-time highs, reflecting sustained demand for strategies offering income stability, downside capital security and protection against rising rates.1

-A recent survey of allocation intentions of more than 800 global institutional investors shows real estate credit is in the top three choices for future allocation to private credit.2
+A 2022 survey of allocation intentions of more than 800 global institutional investors shows real estate credit is in the top three choices for future allocation to private credit.2

-Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit can be shielded from the inflation challenges ahead.
+Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit can be shielded from the impacts of inflation.
 It can be an attractive through-the-cycle option for investors now both cyclically and structurally.

 How did this relatively new asset class evolve in Australia?
 What are its characteristics and how will it deliver for investors through the cycle ahead?